jsplumb-components-demonstrations/schema-builder-angular/README.md

-# schema-builder-angular
+# Schema Builder Demonstration

-A demonstration of how to use the Schema Builder component in an Angular application
+This repository contains a demonstration of how to use the Schema Builder from jsPlumb Components in an Angular application.

+You'll need to be either an evaluator or a licensee of [jsPlumb Components](https://components.jsplumbtoolkit.com/) to use this demonstration.